mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

      GFS_stochastics_run (intent inout)

-In the example above, we can see that the variable ``air_temperature_of_new_state`` is used in the FV3_RRFS_v1beta suite by several microphysics subroutines, as well another stochastics :term:`parameterization`.
+In the example above, we can see that the variable ``air_temperature_of_new_state`` is used in the FV3_RRFS_v1beta suite by several microphysics-related schemes, as well as by the stochastics :term:`parameterization`.

 To learn more about a given subroutine, you can search the physics source code within the ``ccpp-physics`` repository, or you can consult the `CCPP Scientific Documentation